ChrisMaherLab/INTEGRATE-Neo/README.md

 Remember to edit the setup.ini file before your first running the pipeline.
 The one in the installation packages are using example paths like "/SOME/PATH/...".

+For the HLAminer reference HLA alleles, i.e. HLA_ABC_CDS.fasta, remember to index it with bwa before the first run.

 ### input

 If you type the following (or python ./integrate-neo.py --help):